orionverso/EchoApp/README.md

 cdk --version
 ```

-Put in cdk.json a role with the nesessary permissions
+Put a role in cdk.json with the necessary permissions

 ```bash
 {